patrickbower/patrickbower/readme.md

 # Patrick Bower

-Personal website
+This is my personal website to demonstrate my creative and technical powers

-### Prerequisites
+### Dependencies

-- NodeJS
+There's needs to be globally availble versions of

+- Jekyll (running ruby v2.4.0 or higher)
+- Node (v5.0.0 or higher)
-- Ruby
+- NPM

 ### Installing